Science and Global Security:

 |4b||Nuclear Strategy, Deterrence, and the Last 30 Minutes|

 |5||Science and Technology for Arms Control and Verification|

 While the emphasis of this course will be on the security challenges posed by many of these technologies, it will also explore the application of science to arms control and disarmament.
 Examples covered in class will include the potential of open-source satellite imagery, which has been effectively used for crowd-sourcing purposes, and internet-enabled approaches to encouraging anonymous reporting.

 Weekly readings, regular blog posts or comments; five problem sets (mostly in the first half of the semester); midterm exam in class; team projects and presentations (in the second half of the semester); and final exam.

-Problem sets are due Wednesday before class.
-Late submissions are not accepted, but the lowest score (including “0” for non-submission) will not count toward the final grade.
-Students can (and are encouraged to) work together on problem sets in groups of up to three students.
-Students submit separate problem sets and draft individual answers to all questions (i.e., no verbatim copies).
+Problem sets are due Tuesdays before class.
+A 24-hour delay carries a 20% penalty, a 48-hour delay carries a 40% penalty; we do not accept problem sets afterwards.
+Students can work together on problem sets in groups of up to three students, but submit separate problem sets and draft individual answers to all questions.
 When working in groups, list names of the other team members on the first page.

 20% : Problem sets

 15% : Team projects

 25% : Final exam (closed book)